 No. The purpose of an internship is to seek new challenges and experiences.
 Students should establish specific learning objectives and identify those organizations that provide structured opportunities for achieving their goals.
 While many Mason students are doing meaningful, important work with good organizations, the expectations in an established employer-employee relationship are different from the spirit and requirements of an internship.

 No, we do not place students in internships; you must find your own site.
-However, we do have an internship web resource list that might help you in your search.
+However, Mason has a job and internship database that might help you in your search: HandShake.